fleetster22/GymBuddy/journals/anaka_norfleet.md

 ---

 **8/28/23** Today, Violet helped me understand the post request for exercises to crate a table.
 I worked on that mostly.
 Hopefully, I can finish soon so I can pair program with Priya.

+**9/5/23** Worked with Phil last Thursday to help me debug the back end.
+He pointed me in right direction and I worked on it over the 4 day weekend to get it running.
+Today I tackled the Create Workout page.
+It is working and redirecting after form submission.
+Tomorrow, I will conquer the Workouts page.

+---